Fermi Liquid near a q=0 Charge Quantum Critical Point: Introduction

-Of particular interest to this work is a different aspect of microscopic Fermi liquid theory: the relations between $\Gamma_s$ and $\Gamma_c$ and the quasiparticle $Z$ factor -- the residue of the pole in the fermionic Green's function $G(k, \omega)$ at $k=k_F$.
-The $Z-$factor is not determined within Landau Fermi liquid theory as it generally gets renormalized by fermions away from the Fermi surface.
-However, within microscopic Fermi liquid theory~~\cite{Pitaevskii1960,*Pitaevskii2011,kondratenko:1964,*kondratenko:1965} one can explicitly express $Z$ via either spin or charge component of $\Gamma(K_F,P)$ with one of the momenta on the Fermi surface and one away from it.
-The relations are identical for $\Gamma^c$ and $\Gamma^s$ and are~\cite{abrikosov1963methods,Pitaevskii1960,*Pitaevskii2011,kondratenko:1964,*kondratenko:1965}
+Of particular interest to this work are the relations between $\Gamma_s$ and $\Gamma_c$ and the quasiparticle $Z$ factor -- the residue of the pole in the fermionic Green's function $G(k, \omega)$ at $k=k_F$.
+The $Z$ factor is not determined within Landau Fermi-liquid theory as it generally has contributions from fermions away from the Fermi surface.
+However, within microscopic Fermi-liquid theory~~\cite{Pitaevskii1960,*Pitaevskii2011,kondratenko:1964,*kondratenko:1965} one can explicitly express $Z$ via either spin or charge component of $\Gamma(K_F,P)$ with one of the momenta on the Fermi surface and one away from it.
+The relations are identical for $\Gamma_c$ and $\Gamma_s$ and are~\cite{abrikosov1963methods,Pitaevskii1960,*Pitaevskii2011,kondratenko:1964,*kondratenko:1965}